tonai/Lightning-talks/JavaScript/01_Vanilla/01_Statements-expressions-and-types.md

 (square(2))
 ```

-But it does not protect you from the `Automatic Semicolon Insertion` mechanism :
+But adding semicolon does not protect you from the `Automatic Semicolon Insertion` mechanism :
 ```javascript
 function WhatIsTheAnswer() {
   return